 - Always begin every unit with whiteboard demonstrations and group participation.
 Follow this procedure: - Read a story (or article) together. - Create a key word outline together. - Remove the original text from view. - Retell the story or article together from the outline. - Write the story (or article) together from the outline.
 Students (especially grades one and two) may copy from the board. - Repeat this process until it is familiar. - Repeat steps above, but allow the students to write from the outline independently.
 Continue this process until it is easy. - When they are ready, have the students choose their own source texts, make their own outlines, put the original texts away, and write their summaries.
 If necessary, check to be sure the students can retell the content from the outline before they begin writing. - When this process is familiar, begin to teach dress-ups.
 Give vocabulary ideas and options during group outlining and brainstorming.
 Encourage the use of a thesaurus. - Utilize a checklist to clarify expectations.
 The checklist should include formatting rules along with structure and style requirements. - Demonstrate how to write a rough draft (first draft, double-spaced), edit, check for dress-ups if learned, and rewrite a final draft (single-spaced if hand-written; double-spaced if typed).
-Guide students toward independence. - Discourage erasing.
-Promote pens.
+Guide students toward independence. - Teach how to create titles using 1-3 key words from the final sentence.